Western Union refunds

 2 I paid using a debit card

 If you used a debit card, you may be able to ask your bank to get your money back through the chargeback scheme.

 Chargeback is not enshrined in law but is part of Scheme Rules, which participating banks subscribe to.

-It applies to all debit card transactions including goods costing less that £100, although exact rules may vary between the Visa, Maestro and American Express networks.
+It applies to all debit card transactions including goods costing less than £100, although exact rules may vary between the American Express, Maestro and Visa networks.

 But, there are no guarantees your bank will be able to recover the money through chargeback.

 Chargeback also applies to credit card transactions but will be particularly useful where goods cost less than £100 and so section 75 doesn’t apply.

 If you want to use chargeback to get your money back after a scam, this letter template could help.